-Brad nailers and framing nailers are two of the most common nails guns.
-However, a lot of people don’t know the differences between the two and so get confused what applications to use them for.
+Brad nailers and framing nailers are two of the most common nail guns.
+However, a lot of people don’t know the differences between the two and so get confused about what applications to use a brad nailer vs framing nailer.

 This article will provide you with all the relevant information and differences between a brad nailer and a framing nailer so you can choose the right one for your application.

 Table of Contents